 Alternative work arrangements increase mobility demands

-Modern technology will help mobility teams cope with the additional demands that organisations are placing on them.
+Global mobility software will help mobility teams cope with the additional demands that organisations are placing on them.

 In order to ensure the wellbeing and safety of employees overseas, teams must be flexible and discreet in delivering benefits and allowances based on the needs of each individual’s situation.
 Looking ahead, business leaders will demand the same levels of service in constructing appropriate packages to support existing deployed talent, and to attract and encourage future mobility in the workforce.

 Mobility teams are also being asked to devise new policies, provide relocation support and mitigate risks for new working setups.
 This includes overseas employees working from home; higher demand for project work and commuting as fewer employees want long-term traditional assignments; and posted workers and permanent international transfers wanting to work closer to their families and home country.